DataDog/dd-trace-rb/docs/GettingStarted.md

  - `instance`: set to a custom `Datadog::Tracer` instance.
 If provided, other trace settings are ignored (you must configure it manually.)
  - `partial_flush.enabled`: set to `true` to enable partial trace flushing (for long running traces.)
 Disabled by default. *Experimental.*
  - `port`: set the port the trace agent is listening on.
+ - `sampling.default_rate`: default tracer sampling rate, between `0.0` (0%) and `1.0` (100%, recommended). `1.0` or Tracing without Limits™, allows you to send all of your traffic and retention can be [configured within the Datadog app](https://docs.datadoghq.com/tracing/trace_retention_and_ingestion/).
+When this configuration is not set, the Datadog agent will keep an intelligent assortment of diverse traces.
+ - `sampling.rate_limit`: maximum number of traces per second to sample.
+Defaults to 100 per second.
  - `sampler`: set to a custom `Datadog::Sampler` instance.
 If provided, the tracer will use this sampler to determine sampling behavior.
  - `diagnostics.startup_logs.enabled`: Startup configuration and diagnostic log.
 Defaults to `true`.
 Can be configured through the `DD_TRACE_STARTUP_LOGS` environment variable.
  - `diagnostics.debug`: set to true to enable debug logging.
 Can be configured through the `DD_TRACE_DEBUG` environment variable.
 Defaults to `false`.